abrotman/related-domains-by-dns/rdbd-newrrs.md

 A site may employ an HTTP redirection if they choose, and the retreiving entity should honor that redirect.

+# Time-To-Live

+The relationship is deemed to be enforced for the duration of time matching the TTL value of the RDBD record.

 # Required Signature Algorithms